Period of Internship

 Hours per week: 3 to 9

-Students selected from both the Jamestown and Olean campuses will assist the sustainability coordinator in indentifying and quantifying opportunities for electrical energy reduction.
+Students selected from both the Jamestown and Cattaraugus County campuses will assist the sustainability coordinator in identifying and quantifying opportunities for electrical energy reduction.

 These activities will some or all of the following: